 In keeping with the historic heritage of King's-Edgehill School, Convocation Hall, built circa 1860, is renowned as Canada's first library museum building.
-When recently restored in 1992, the Honourable A. Gordon Cooper Library, housed in Convocation Hall, won the Heritage Trust Building Award in Nova Scotia for conserving its exquisite gothic architectural features.
-This grand stone edifice accommodates eighty foot oak cathedral ceilings, spiral iron staircases, carved plaster corbels and a small stage for public speaking and debating competitions.
+Restored in 1993, the Honourable A. Gordon Cooper Library, housed within Convocation Hall, won the Heritage Trust Building Award in Nova Scotia for conserving its exquisite architectural features, which include Romanesque windows, stepped buttresses of the Decorated Gothic period, dentilled cornices of the Classical Revival era, and small interior columns and a hammer-beamed ceiling reminiscent of medieval English churches of the Norman period.
+This grand stone edifice accommodates an eighty-foot oak ceiling, spiral iron staircases, carved plaster corbels and a small stage for public speaking and debating competitions.
 Within this elegant setting, students are furnished with all the tools of learning, access to the latest computer technology and to the more traditional fare comprising a rich collection of some 14,000 books.

-Not only functioning as an information resource centre, the library provides a gathering place for many varied events such as junior clubs and debating competitions, as well as the writing of SAT and International Baccalaureate examinations.
+In addition to functioning as an information resource centre, the library provides a gathering place for many varied events such as clubs, debating competitions and boarding activities, as well as the writing of SAT and International Baccalaureate examinations.
 At various times throughout the year and particularly In the summer months, the facility is also available for conventions, ESL summer school programmes and conferences.